GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex10_viruses.md

 Cytoscape
 ```

+!!! warning "Do not update Cytoscape!"

-*NOTE: A dialog box will appear telling you about a new version of Cytoscape. **Click "discard"**, as we will not be installing any new versions today!*
+    A dialog box will appear telling you about a new version of Cytoscape. **Click "discard"**, as we will not be installing any new versions today!

 In *Cytoscape*, we can load the gene-sharing network by clicking `File/Import/Network from file`, and then opening the `c1.ntw` file (You may need to click the `Home` button and then navigate to the relevant directory when `c1.ntw` is located (i.e. in `/nesi/nobackup/nesi02659/MGSS_U/<YOUR FOLDER>/7.viruses/vConTACT2_Results/`)).

 In the "Import Network From Table" pop-up box:

-- Click *Advanced Options*, select *SPACE* as the delimiter, uncheck the *Use first line as column names* box, and click *OK*
+- Click *Advanced Options*:
+    1. Select *SPACE* as the delimiter
+    2. Uncheck the *Use first line as column names* box
+    3. Click *OK*

-- In the dropdown menu for "Column 1", select the green dot (source node); for Column 2 select the red target (Target node) and then click *OK*
+- In the dropdown menu for "Column 1":
+    1. Select the green dot (source node)
+    2. For Column 2 select the red target (Target node)
+    3. Click *OK*

 It will now ask if you want to create a view for your large networks now.
 Click *OK*.
 This may take a minute to generate the network visualisation.

 There are many ways to modify and inspect this visualisation.
 One basic addition that will help us interpret the results here is to colour code the viral genomes based on reference (RefSeq) genomes and the viral contigs recovered from our dataset.
 We can do this by loading the `genome_by_genome_overview.csv` file.

+!!! note "`Dataset` column"

-*NOTE: for the purposes of this workshop, we have added the additional column `Dataset` to the `genome_by_genome_overview.csv` file stating whether each viral sequence originated from either the reference database (`RefSeq`) or our own data (`Our_data`).
-This column is not generated by vConTACT2, but you can open the file in Excel to add any additional columns you would like to colour code the nodes by.*
+    For the purposes of this workshop, we have added the additional column `Dataset` to the `genome_by_genome_overview.csv` file stating whether each viral sequence originated from either the reference database (`RefSeq`) or our own data (`Our_data`).
+This column is not generated by vConTACT2, but you can open the file in Excel to add any additional columns you would like to colour code the nodes by.

 Click `File/Import/Table from file` and select the `genome_by_genome_overview.csv` file to open.
 In the pop-up box, leave the settings as default and click *OK*.
 This will add a bunch of metadata to your network table.
 We can now use this to colour code the nodes in the network.

-To colour code the nodes by genome source (`Refseq` or `Our_data`): click the `Style` tab on the far left; select the dropdown arrow by `Fill Color`; next to `Column` click on *-- select value--* and select `Dataset`.
-For `Mapping Type`, select `Discrete Mapping`.
-Then for each of `Refseq` and `Our_data`, click the three dots in the empty box to the right of the label and select a colour for that dataset.
+To colour code the nodes by genome source (`Refseq` or `Our_data`):

+1. Click the `Style` tab on the far left
+2. Select the dropdown arrow by `Fill Color`
+3. Next to `Column` click on *--select value--* and select `Dataset`
+4. For `Mapping Type`, select `Discrete Mapping`.
+5. Then for each of `Refseq` and `Our_data`, click the three dots in the empty box to the right of the label and select a colour for that dataset.

 You can now zoom in on the network and select viral contigs from your own dataset, and examine which reference viruses may be the most closely related.
 This can give an indication of the possible taxonomy of your own viruses based on their gene-sharing relatedness to the known reference genomes.